 Considering these limitations, the FTC has been remarkably effective at using Section 5 to safeguard consumer privacy.
 Since 1997, it has levied over 170 privacy-related complaints, significantly ramping up its enforcement agenda as Internet-enabled technologies have transformed consumers' daily lives.
 These efforts have enabled the agency to secure orders committing some of the largest technology companies to privacy audits for the near future and subjecting them to civil penalties for subsequent privacy-related missteps.
-However, the FTC's privacy-related enforcement work has only produced one privacy-related judicial opinion, and two different FTC defendants are presently challenging the agency's privacy jurisdiction in the courts.
+However, the FTC's privacy-related enforcement work has only produced one privacy-related judicial opinion, the following the agency's privacy jurisdiction in the courts.